Rocket (Def Leppard song)

 "Rocket" is a song recorded by English rock band Def Leppard in 1987 from the album Hysteria.
-It was released in January 1989 as the seventh and final single from the album and reached the Top 15 in the US Billboard Hot 100 and UK Singles Chart.
+It was released in January 1989 as the seventh and final single from the album and reached the Top 15 on the US Billboard Hot 100 and UK Singles Chart.
+It is the band’s final single to be released with guitarist Steve Clark before his death in 1991.

 Background and composition

 Singer Joe Elliott came up with the idea of "Rocket" after he overheard a friend's cassette of "Burundi Black" by Burundi Steiphenson Black, which had previously had an influence on such UK bands as Adam and the Ants and Bow Wow Wow.
 Elliott then borrowed the tape to make a rhythm loop and overlaid guitar chords over it for a rough draft on the song.
 When he brought it to Lange and the band, they re-recorded and developed Elliott's idea in a higher key.
 The song was nearly developed as a near-instrumental with only a short chorus ("Rocket!
-Yeah"), but after the lyrics "Satellite of Love", which referenced the song of the same name by Lou Reed in 1972, were added to the chorus, the band expanded on the concept of the song and added musical influences of the 1960s and 1970s as lyrics for the verses, including the vocal melody to "I Feel Free" by Cream as part of the guitar solo.
+Yeah"), but after the lyrics "satellite of love", which referenced the song of the same name by Lou Reed in 1972, were added to the chorus, the band expanded on the concept of the song and added musical influences of the 1960s and 1970s as lyrics for the verses, including the vocal melody to "I Feel Free" by Cream as part of the guitar solo.